damayantiazure/devsecops/Labs/Module-1-Creating-a-DevOps-Pipeline-Lab.md

 **Microsoft Confidential**

-This training package is proprietary and confidential and is intended only for uses described in the training materials.
+This training package is proprietary and confidential and is intended only for the uses described in the training materials.
 Content and software is provided to you under a Non-Disclosure Agreement and cannot be distributed.
 Copying or disclosing all or any portion of the content and/or software included in such packages is strictly prohibited.